-Located on 1,600 acres, JSC is the training base and home to our nation’s astronauts and the site of Mission Control, where a talented cadre of flight controllers support the work of our women and men in space.
+Located on 1,600 acres, JSC is the training base and home to our nation’s astronauts and the site of Mission Control Center, where a talented cadre of flight controllers support the work of our women and men in space.

-There are two experiences that you may enjoy based on the amount of time you have available for the NASA Tram Tour.
+There are multiple experiences that you may enjoy based on which iconic locations you want to visit and the amount of time you have available.

-On the full 90-minute NASA Tram Tour, you will be guided through different JSC locations including Rocket Park, where one of only three of the remaining actual Saturn V rockets is displayed, along with other rockets that propelled space exploration.
+On the NASA Tram Tour, you will be guided through different historic JSC locations.
+Every tour has the option to visit Rocket Park, where one of only three of the remaining actual Saturn V rockets is displayed, along with other rockets that propelled space exploration.

-Walk an elevated path through the Space Vehicle Mockup Facility where NASA astronauts train for current missions and where scientists and engineers are developing the next generation of space exploration vehicles.
+Walk an elevated path through the Space Vehicle Mockup Facility in Building 9 where NASA astronauts train for current missions and where scientists and engineers are developing the next generation of space exploration vehicles.

 During some weekends and holidays, tour the current Mission Control where flight controllers monitor activities on the International Space Station.